-Handmade Saltillo Tile
+6 Rustic Characteristics of Handmade Mexican Saltillo Tile

-Allow me the space to squelch some confusion about what characteristics you can expect with handmade Mexican Saltillo tile.
+Let’s squelch some confusion about what characteristics you can expect with handmade Mexican Saltillo tile.
 In our web-based world, there are plenty of misleading ideas about what’s normal and what’s not.
 At Rustico Tile and Stone, we know handmade Mexican Saltillo tile well.
 Very well.

-But!
-Before you go, just hear me out about why you don’t want “perfect” tiles and what makes authentic Saltillo tiles.
+Hear us out about why you don’t want “perfect” tiles and what makes authentic Saltillo tiles.

 Perfect handmade Mexican Saltillo tiles don’t exist.
 If they did, we’d sell them.
 We are the largest manufacturer of genuine Saltillo floor tiles in Mexico.
 If any seller tells you their Mexican tile is without blemish or rustic traits, they’re not selling the real stuff.
 Period.